Powerful Reasons Why Email Marketing Isn’t DeadNovember 24, 2021

 How Paid Search Works

 Every time there is an ad spot on a search engine results page (SERP), an auction takes place for the keyword instantaneously.
-A combination of multiple factors, including bid amount and the quality of the ad, decide the winner who will appear in the top position.
+A combination of multiple factors, including bid amount and the quality of the ad, decides the winner who will appear in the top position.

 The race to the top begins when someone searches for something on a search engine.
 If there are advertisers interested in showing ads related to a user’s search query, an auction is triggered based on keywords that are bid on by advertisers.
 The ads that win the auction then appear on the search engine results page.